DCFUKSURMOM/Phantom-Satellite/README.md

 Key differences:
 * Custom Branding (Obviously, work in progress)
-* Custom theme (WORK IN PROGRESS, recommended to use a dark theme on your system or a 3rd party theme on the browser itself for now)
+* Custom theme (MASSIVE WORK IN PROGRESS, it is recommended to use a dark theme on your system or a 3rd party theme on the browser itself for now)
 * Working PPC64 support (a little rough around the edges but is usable)
+* -mcrypto is no longer hard coded on PPC64, and is instead set in the CFLAGS in the config file.
+This allows the browser to work on PPC64 chips older than 2013, while still being able to have -mcrypto reenabled on chips that support (or require) it

 I'm not opposed to applying any cool patches that are submitted or that I find myself, preferably patches that can be directly applied to stock Pale Moon so that updating the base for this browser can remain as simple as possible.